leonvictor/allen_engine/README.md

 We can use this compiler viea glslangValidator.exe but we'll use glslc.exe instead.
 Provided by google, it has the advantage of using the same parameter format as GCC.

 We use a manual compile script  (shaders/compile.bat) in the tutorial, but it is possible to compile them from the code.
 See libshaderc.

+Fences : Designed to synchronize the application itself with rendering (can be accessed from the prog) Semaphores : Synchronize operation within or accross command queues